rlucca/itc.xpi/README.md

 Icescrum Task Creator

-This firefox extension is to be used with the Icescrum to create tasks while keeping the same position.
-I wasn't able to keep the same location to allow multiple task creation, but the user can always click to force open a new tab as workaround.
+This firefox extension is to be used with the Icescrum to create tasks while keeping the same scrollbar position.
+Also, I created a batch mode that can be used by double clicking a story.

 Another thing is that you need put customize your toolbar.
-We do not change it.
+We do not change it and don't forget to open the eyes :)